BVHS is a Covid safe site. As a member, volunteer or visitor to the museum you can assist by following the following protocols:

 - Physical distancing is necessary because the most likely way of catching the virus is by breathing in micro-droplets from another person sneezing, coughing, or exhaling.

-- By ensuring there is 4 square metres of space per person and maintaining a physical distance of at least 1.5 metres from others where possible, you will reduce the likelihood of exposure to micro-droplets of others.
+- By maintaining a physical distance of at least 1.5 metres from others where possible, you will reduce the likelihood of exposure to micro-droplets of others.

 - Avoid physical greetings such as handshaking, hugs and kisses.